andrewrk/rucksack/README.md

 Commands:
-  help       get info on how to use a command bundle     parses an assets json file and keeps a bundle up to date extract    extracts a single file from the bundle and writes it to stdout list       lists all resources in a bundle
+  help       get info on how to use a command bundle     parses an assets json file and keeps a bundle up to date cat        extracts a single file from the bundle and writes it to stdout ls         lists all resources in a bundle
 ```

 ## Library Usage